CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     .\Cortex.Innovation.Uninstall.ps1
     ```

-    If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact Cortex for assistance.
+    If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact [Cortex Service Desk](https://support.cortex.co.uk/) for assistance.
 1. Ensure that the HA Services are healthy by following these steps:
     1. Log on to one of the Application Servers and open a web browser.
     1. Navigate to `https://ha-server.domain.com:9080/Explorer`, where `ha-server.domain.com` is the fully qualified domain name of any server within the HA cluster.
 Replace `9080` with new `httpGatewayEndpointPort` value if it was changed during configuration.